AppMinds-dev/gen_l10n_utils/README.md

 - `create-config`: Creates a configuration file in your project root
 - `gen-arb`: Generates and merges ARB files from your project
 - `translate`: Creates or updates translation files for specific languages
-- `export`: Exports ARB files to XLIFF, JSON, PO, or YAML format with metadata preservation
+- `export`: Exports ARB files to XLIFF, JSON, PO, YAML, or XLSX format with metadata preservation

 ## Installation